jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 8/Analysis-Design/readme.md

 -   Besides, the reason they should be modelled with inheritance relationship is because inheritance leads class ImprovementPlan, a derived class can also use the attributes of class Suggestion, a base class and on top of that, we can add more functionalities by modifying the base class Suggestion so that a detailed series of suggestions aimed at improving sleep quality can be generated.

+****Aggregation****

+-    Definition: a special type of association which is one way relationship.
+An aggregation relationship is implemented by objects containing pointers to other objects.

+-    The reason for using aggregation is the child objects can exist independently of the parents' object.
+This means that the lifecycle of the child is not tied to the lifecycle of the parents' class.
+Second, since the child's object is not tightly coupled with the parents' class, they can be reused in different contexts or with different parents' objects.
+Third, aggregation allows for building modular systems where components can be easily swapped or replaced without affecting the rest of the coding.
+Finally, aggregation simplifies maintenance and updates because changes to the part do not necessarily impact the parents.

+-    Class sleepQualityAssessment has a collection of pointers to class SleepData objects sleepData: vector<SleepData*>.
+This indicates aggregation because class SleepData object can exist independently of the class SleepQualityAssessment object that references them.
+They are aggregated into SleepQualityAssessment to analyze and assess sleep quality, but their lifecycle is not tied to it.

+-    User class has a collection of pointers to class SleepQualityAssessment objects SleepQualityAssessment: SleepQualityAssessment*.
+This indicates aggregation because class SleepQualityAssessment object can exist independently of the class User object that references them.
+It can be associated with multiple users and its lifecycle is not managed by the class User.

+-    User class has a collection of pointers to class Suggestion objects suggestions: vector<Suggestion*>.
+This indicates aggregation because class Suggestion object can exist independently and be shared among different users.

+-    User class has a collection of pointers to class SleepReport objects SleepReport: SleepReport*.
+This indicates aggregation because class SleepReport object can exist independently of the class User.

+****Composition****

+-    Definition: a restricted version of aggregation in which the enclosed and enclosed objects are highly dependent on each other.

+-    The reason for using composition is that the parents object is responsible for the lifecycle or the child object.
+The child cannot exist without the parents' class.
+Second, composition enhances encapsulation by ensuring that the child is tightly bound to the parents' class, making the parents object a single cohesive unit.
+Third, the child's objects are created, managed, and destroyed by the parents' object, ensuring consistency and integrity withing the parents' class.

+-    The SleepSession class has a collection of class SleepData objects SleepData: vector<SleepData>.
+This relationship is composition because class SleepData objects are part of a SleepSession class, and their lifecycle is tied to the class SleepSession.

+-    The class User has a collection of class SleepSession objects sleepSession: vector<SleepSession>.
+This suggests composition because the SleepSession objects are tightly coupled with the User class and their lifecycle is managed and controlled by the User class.

+-    The User class has a class SleepCycleAnalyzer object SleepCycleAnalyzer: SleepCycleAnalyzer.
+This is a composition relationship because the class SleepCycleAnalyzer is a part of the User class, and its lifecycle is managed by the User class.
+It is created and destroyed with the class User.

 # Section C : Class Diagram